nh-server/switch-guide/docs/user_guide/emummc/sd_preparation.md

      ![sdfilesimg](../img/sdfiles.png)

 !!! note "Restoring your existing Nintendo folder"
-     If you were already using your microsd card as a storage device for your games and backed it up before partitioning your microsd card, it is now safe to restore it.
-Place it back on the root of your microsd card.
+     If you were already using your microSD card as a storage device for your games and backed it up before partitioning your microSD card, it is now safe to restore it.
+Place it back on the root of your microSD card.

 &nbsp;